ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - Bump version tag from "dap-01" to "dap-02". (\*)

+- Rename the report nonce to the "report ID" and move it to the top of the structure. (\*)

 - Clarify when it is safe for an Aggregator to evict various data artifacts from long-term storage.